-$6.6 million from residential construction contractors on behalf of a young child hit by a car.
-The entire settlement secured by attorney Robert Allard, parts are confidential, is believed to be one of the highest resolutions for a single claimant in Santa Clara County history.
+Versus residential construction contractors on behalf of a young child hit by a car.
+The settlement secured by attorney Robert Allard is believed to be one of the highest resolutions for a single claimant in Santa Clara County history.

-$3,500,000 received for a young engineer and father who was the victim of a cancer misdiagnosis.
-Attorney Brad Corsiglia secured the $3.5 million settlement against a major healthcare provider when an initial misdiagnosis and a substantial delay caused his client's cancer to progress from treatable stage one lung cancer to incurable stage four cancer and a two year life expectancy.
+Attorney Brad Corsiglia secured a $3.5 million settlement against a major health care provider when an initial misdiagnosis and a substantial delay caused his client’s cancer to progress from treatable stage one lung cancer to incurable stage four cancer with a two year life expectancy.
 Learn more by reading the full press release.

-$2,056,000 received for California Public School employee, who had been offered nothing in settlement.
-Attorney Robert Allard helped recover over $2 million in gross damages for her serious injuries from a car accident after protracted litigation.
-For the full story, read the article here.
+Attorney Robert Allard helped recover over $2 million in gross damages for a woman's serious injuries resulting from a car accident.

-$1,700,000 awarded to motorcyclist who was driving his motorcycle through a parking lot intersection in Fresno when he was broadsided by another vehicle.
-The victim, who suffered a head injury, was wearing a "novelty" helmet that offered no protection for head and brain injuries as the helmet was not approved for sale or use by the Federal Department of Transportation.
+$1,700,000 awarded to motorcyclist who was driving his motorcycle through a parking lot in Fresno when broadsided by another vehicle.
+The victim suffered a head injury while wearing a “novelty” helmet which offered no protection for head and brain injuries, as the helmet was not approved for sale or use by the Federal Department of Transportation.
 The injured motorcyclist was represented by attorney Timothy D. McMahon.

 $900,000 jury verdict received for bicyclist who was seriously injured when he was run over by car.
-Despite the defense arguing at trial that the bicyclist was entirely responsible for the accident, since he was not using a headlight as required by California Vehicle Code, the jury determined that the bicyclist was only partially responsible, and allocated 10 percent comparative negligence.
-The case was handled by attorney B. Robert Allard.
-For more information about this case view, please read our blog post about it, "$900k Jury Verdict Awarded in Bicycle Accident Case."
+Despite the defense argument that the bicyclist was entirely responsible for the accident since he was not using a headlight as required by California Vehicle Code, the jury determined that the bicyclist was only partially responsible and instead awarded 10 percent comparative negligence.
+The case was handled by attorney Robert Allard.

 $387,000 jury verdict for 41-year-old skateboarder who was hit and severely injured by a car.
 The lawsuit filed was by attorney Robert Allard, who was assisted during the trial by Oakland, CA attorney David Martin, Santa Cruz County, Case CV164671.
 The case alleged that a car driven by caused serious and permanent injuries to skateboarder Erwood following the December 2007 accident.
 In December 2007, Erwood was riding his skateboard on Capitola Road in Santa Cruz when a car driven by Dominican Foundation Board member James Hatch struck him, knocking him off the skateboard, and then ran over him.
 Hatch left the scene, leaving a seriously injured Erwood lying on the ground.
 Hatch then returned to the car accident scene and upon seeing emergency vehicles attending to Erwood left the scene once again.
 For more, read the full story about the case.